 Show Me the Benefits: How to Compare Job Offers Beyond the Paycheck

-When marketing analyst Kirstin Stone received a job offer this year, she initially turned it down, even though it included a 20% pay raise.
+When marketing analyst Kirstin Stone received a job offer in 2018, she initially turned it down, even though it included a 20% pay raise.

 “That 20% wasn’t enough to pull me over the first time,” Stone says.
 “A lot was decided in large part due to benefits.”

-In a hot job market, where companies are having to do more to woo employees, benefits are becoming as valuable as a paycheck.
-So says Alison Norris, an advice strategist and certified financial planner for SoFi.
+With the unemployment rate sinking below 4% for more than a year, companies are having to do more to woo employees.
+That means benefits are becoming as valuable as a paycheck, according to Alison Norris, an advice strategist for SoFi.

 But how do you compare the number on a paycheck to benefits like paid dental insurance?
-Here are seven areas to concentrate on when evaluating job offers.
+Here are seven areas to consider when evaluating job offers.

-If you’re comparing compensation packages, be sure you’re looking at comparable dollar amounts, Norris advises.
+If you’re looking at compensation packages, be sure you’re looking at comparable dollar amounts, Norris advised.

-“If you’re having trouble and really want to compare apples to apples, looking at your hourly rate — even if you’re salaried — is often easier,” says Norris, who notes that hiring bonuses should be included when calculating the base pay.
+“If you’re having trouble and really want to compare apples to apples, looking at your hourly rate — even if you’re salaried — is often easier,” said Norris, who added that hiring bonuses should be included when calculating the base pay.

 And if you’re comparing a freelance position to a staff one, don’t forget to factor in employer contributions and taxes you’ll owe as an independent contractor, Norris warns.